2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 How Does a CDP Work?

 A customer data platform ingests and integrates those data sets to create a single unified customer profile.
 This integration process is called identity resolution or data unification.
-Customer identity resolution includes sophisticated algorithms to stitch identifiers from multiple systems, as well as automate graph creation and continuously unifying data into a profile as customers engage in real-time.
+Customer identity resolution includes sophisticated algorithms to stitch identifiers from multiple systems, as well as automate graph creation and continuously unify data into a profile as customers engage in real-time.
 During the unification process, data is validated, cleaned, and de-duped to create a single customer view.
 Profiles are then enriched with first, second, and third-party data sources to fill in missing attributes and update other attributes with more recent information.

 How Does a CDP Work?